Kelias-42/N-puzzle/README.md

 * Pygame

 # Usage
-If you simply launch the n-puzzle program you will get the solving of a 3-puzzle that has been scrambled with 100 random moves.
+If launch the n-puzzle program without arguments you will get the solving of a 3-puzzle that has been scrambled with 100 random moves.
-By default, the used heuristic function will be the Manhattan distance.
-However, you can change a lot of parameters thanks to the implemented options:
+By default, the used heuristic function will be the Manhattan distance however, you can change a lot of parameters thanks to the implemented options:
 ```
 $> python n-puzzle.py -h
 usage: n-puzzle.py [-h] [-m file] [-vi] [-vb] [-g size] [-i number]